Learning a Gaussian Mixture for Sparsity Regularization in Inverse Problems: Baseline algorithms

 The baseline algorithms proposed in the previous sections need the a priori knowledge of the basis with respect to which the unknown is sparse.
 A possible approach to infer it is \textit{sparse dictionary learning} (also known as sparse coding), where the dictionary is learned from the data \cite{mairal2009online}.
 Note that this dictionary does not necessarily have to be a basis.
 More precisely, given a training set $\{ x_j\}_{j=1}^N$ with $x_j \in \R^n$, a sparsifying dictionary $D \in \R^{n \times d}$, where $d$ is the number of elements of the dictionary (the columns of the matrix $D$), can be found as

 where $\lambda > 0$ is a regularization parameter and $\beta_j\in\R^d$ is the sparse representation of $x_j$ with respect to the dictionary $D$.
 If the dictionary is fixed, the functional in \eqref{dict_learn_func} resembles the LASSO functional \eqref{LASSO_func}, except for the fact that the dictionary may not be a basis and that we are summing over the elements of the training set.
 However, in this case, the goal is mainly to learn $D$.
-In order to solve the minimization problem in \eqref{dict_learn_func}, we rely on the online method used in \cite{mairal2009online}, which iteratively minimizes over one variable keeping the others fixed.
-We update the sparse representation $\beta$ by using the least angle regression (LARS) algorithm and the dictionary $D$ by using block coordinate descent.
+In order to solve the minimization problem in \eqref{dict_learn_func}, we rely on the \textit{online method} used in \cite{mairal2009online}, which iteratively minimizes over one variable keeping the other ones fixed.
+We update the sparse representation $\beta$ using the least angle regression algorithm (LARS) and the dictionary $D$ by block coordinate descent.
+As reported in \cite{mairal2009online}, the computational cost of each iteration of the online method is dominated by the update of $\beta$, and the complexity of LARS applied on $D \in \R^{n \times d}$ is of order $d^3 + d^2 n$ (see \cite{efron2004least}).

 We assume that $D \in \R^{n \times d}$ is a full-rank matrix.
 In general, the number of atoms $d$ is allowed to be larger than the original dimension of the signal $n$.
 Such a redundancy may arise with frames or with the union of multiple bases.
 Nevertheless, here we consider the non-redundant setting, with $d \leq n$.
 This is the case for all the numerical experiments reported in this work.